 - Abdominal or stomach cramping or pain

 - blood in the stools

 - bringing back up of food

 - heartburn, repeated

 - increased sweating

 - loss of vision

 - weight loss

-Some side effects of almotriptan may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common
+Some of the side effects that can occur with almotriptan may not need medical attention.
+As your body adjusts to the medicine during treatment these side effects may go away.
+Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
+If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More common

 - Burning, numbness, prickly, or tingling feeling